Frequently Asked Questions

 Can I vote on Election Day?

 By law, you can only vote in your home precinct on Election Day.
-If you are not assigned to work your home precinct on Election Day, you should vote either by filling out the absentee ballot that will be automatically sent to you when you are assigned to work, or by voting early.
-Click here for information on absentee voting.
+If you are not assigned to work your home precinct on Election Day, you should vote either by filling out the vote-by-mail ballot that will be automatically sent to you when you are assigned to work, or by voting early.
+Click here for information on Voting by Mail.
 Click here for information on Early Voting.